 Rule 109:2-18-03 | Training and instructor qualification.

 (A) The requirements set forth herein are intended as minimum qualifications for continuing professional training.
 Appointing authorities are encouraged to exceed these minimum standards whenever possible.
 Continuing professional training shall be conducted in a program approved by the executive director and shall address matters directly related to the duties and responsibilities of a peace officer or trooper.
-The training shall serve a recognized law enforcement purpose and shall have significant intellectual or practical content, the primary objective of which shall be to improve a participant's professional competence as peace officer or trooper.
+The training shall be current, serve a recognized law enforcement purpose, and shall be designed to improve a participant's professional competence as peace officer or trooper.
 In addition, such training shall meet or exceed the following minimum requirements:

 (1) Continuing professional training programs shall be conducted with a written, formal lesson plan or accompanied by a syllabus showing the content to be covered and associated hours.